F-Actor: Controllable Conversational Behaviour in Full-Duplex Models: Experimental Setup

 \parag{Audio Delay.} We experiment with delaying the audio stream by up to two tokens relative to the text stream, generating text tokens first while padding the audio stream before audio token generation begins \citep{défossez2024moshispeechtextfoundationmodel, hu25f_interspeech}.

 \parag{RVQ vs.\ FSQ.} All primary experiments use an FSQ encoder to benefit from independent codebooks.
-To test the generality of our multi-head DSU prediction architecture, we also evaluate an RVQ-based setup using \texttt{Mimi}\footnote{\huggingfacesmall{} \href{https://huggingface.co/kyutai/mimi}{kyutai/mimi}} \citep{défossez2024moshispeechtextfoundationmodel} with 8 codebooks.
-This allows us to verify whether predicting DSUs for each codebook in parallel remains effective with RVQ quantization.
+To test the generality of our multi-head DAU prediction architecture, we also evaluate an RVQ-based setup using \texttt{Mimi}\footnote{\huggingfacesmall{} \href{https://huggingface.co/kyutai/mimi}{kyutai/mimi}} \citep{défossez2024moshispeechtextfoundationmodel} with 8 codebooks.
+This allows us to verify whether predicting DAUs for each codebook in parallel remains effective with RVQ quantization.